MoserMichael/my-notes/dev-gotchas.md

 (now where do you find those 'under construction' giffies? :-)

    /* old things never die, they just get pushed to some free github repo.
-Maybe there is some git server up there in the sky, that will take care of us when we die :-( */
+Maybe there is some git server up there in the sky, that will take care of us when we die :-( (figuratively speaking) */

 ---21/05/22 03:40:55----------------------